xuefzhao/SVelter/README.md

 ```
 git clone git@github.com:mills-lab/svelter.git
 cd svelter
-chmod +x SVelter.py
-cp SVelter.py your/bin/directory/
+python setup.py install --user
 ```
-Index Reference genome
+Setup working directory:
 ```
-SVelter.py Setup --reference reference.fa --workdir /working/directory --exclude exclude.ref.bed --copyneutral CN2.ref.bed --ref-index indexed-ref/ --svelter-path SVelter/
+SVelter.py Setup --reference reference.fa --workdir /working/directory/ --support /folder/containing/supportive/files/ --ref-index /folder/containing/preindexed/files/
 ```
 Run SVelter with its default setting:
 ```
-SVelter.py --sample /absolute/path/of/sample.bam --workdir /working/directory
+SVelter.py --sample /absolute/path/of/sample.bam --workdir /working/directory/
 ```

 ###Required files:
+`Exclude.ref.bed`, `CN2.ref.bed` and `Segdup.ref.bed` are available under *Support* for some versions of human reference genome.
+'Exclude.ref.bed' specifies the genomic regions to be excluded from SV analysis;
+`CN2.ref.bed` specifies the copy neutral genomic regions where SVs are rarely reported;
+`Segdup.ref.bed` specifieds predefined segmental duplications in reference genome; will be excluded from analysis;

-`exclude.ref.bed` and `CN2.ref.bed` are available from the folder *Support* for some versions of reference genome.
-Users could replace with their custom version as long as both are in bed format.
-For more details, please see *Support*.
+Customized versions could be used, as long as they are in bed format, collected in the same folder, and named in the same format.For more details, please see *Support*.

-Pre-indexed files of certain reference genomes have been produced and kept under folder *index-ref*.
+Pre-indexed files of certain reference genomes have been produced and kept under folder */Support/Index-ref*.
 For specific reference, if not pre-indexed files provided, the optional parameter '--ref-index' could be omit and the indexed files would be produced through the setup step.

 ###Attention:
 1. reference file should have been indexed by calling samtools first:  `samtools faidx ref.fasta`